nickzoic/nick.zoic.org/art/the-cycling-bikepacking-post/index.md

-That first morning was a disaster, the brain may not forget how to ride a bicycle but the muscles sure do and I was barely a kilometer from home when I ran out of puff and almost threw up my breakfast.
-I was tempted to abandon the bike but I hadn't brought a lock or anything and rather than leave it to the wolves I pushed it up the remaining hill and down to the station.
+That first morning was a disaster, the brain may not forget how to ride a bicycle but the muscles sure do and I was barely a kilometer from home when I ran out of puff and almost threw up my (first) breakfast.
+I was tempted to abandon the
+bike but I hadn't brought a lock or anything and rather than leave it to the wolves I pushed it up the remaining hill and rolled down to the station.

 The train commute in gave me time to catch my breath, and rolling off at Clifton Hill I felt a renewed willingness to give it a go.
 Also, it was gently downhill all the way to Fitzroy.
-So I got back in the saddle and zigged and zagged my way slowly across the familiar Fitzroy grid, feeling like a bit of a fraud, but I got a free breakfast anyway.
+So I got back in the saddle and zigged and zagged my way slowly across the familiar Fitzroy grid, feeling like a bit of a fraud, but I got a free second breakfast anyway.

 ## In Train-ing ...